Lingyao1219/parking/README.md

 The original data used in this study comes from:
 1. **Google Maps Reviews**:
    - Source: "Google local review data" published by researchers from UCSD (https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/googlelocal/).
-   - Please remember to cite the original papers once you use their dataset.
+   - Please remember to cite the original two papers.
 2. **Processed Parking-related Reviews**:
    - The processed data is available upon request from the corresponding authors of this project.